How to delegate your inbox to a teammate

 To delete a delegation, scroll all the way to the bottom of its details page and click Delete this delegation.

 What teammates can access in your delegated inbox

 Once you’ve created your delegation, any teammates with access to your inbox will see a new section in their left sidebar, with your name as the section header.
-The new section will be located below your team inboxes and above your teammates list.
+The new section will be located below your shared inboxes.

 Below your name in the new section, they will see the same rows and counters that you see in the Me section of your sidebar: Inbox, Assigned to me, Shared with me, Discussions, individual inboxes, Starred, and any tags you've added to your sidebar.
 They will see the exact same content that you see when you click into these sections.
 Lastly, if you star a conversation in a delegated inbox, it will appear in that teammate's Starred section.

 Teammates can take these actions on your behalf in your delegated inbox:

 - Archive or snooze conversations in your inbox